TAKE ACTION NOW

 the musical tradition

-Ηamezi is perhaps the only village in the area where serenades are still performed and is considered by the people of SItia as one of the most admired villages in the province with many musicians, violinists, lyra players, with good-voiced singers and excellent dancers.
+Hamezi is perhaps the only village in the region where serenades are still performed, and it is considered by the people of Sitia as one of the most passionate villages in the area, with many musicians, violists, lyre players, skilled singers of mantinades (Cretan poetic songs), and excellent dancers.

-A symbol of the special Hamezi musical idiom is the famous lyre player Kazamioyiannis.
+A symbol of the unique musical tradition of Chamezi is the renowned lyre player Kazamiogianis.

-Other excellent musicians are Manolis Kazamias (lyra), son of Kazamiogiannis, Yiannis Stavroulakis (violin), Kostas Maridakis (lyra), Dionysis, Nikos and Giorgos Giannakakis (violin, mandolin), Pantelis and Nikos Voutyrakis (violin guitar ), Manolis Lagoudakis (lyra), Michalis Pappadakis, Michalis Kazamias (guitar) and Yiannis Kazamias (lyra).
+Other exceptional musicians include Manolis Kazamias (lyre), son of Kazamiogianis, Giannis Stavroulakis (violin), Kostas Maridakis (lyre), Dionysis, Nikos, and Giorgos Giannakakis (violin, mandolin), Pantelis and Nikos Voutyrakis (violin, guitar), Manolis Lagoudakis (lyre), Michalis Papadakis, Michalis Kazamias (guitar), and Giannis Kazamias (lyre).

-The musical tradition of Hamezi is continued by young men and women who, with passion, deal with the music of their country, study the old melodies, but also create new ones.
+The musical tradition of Chamezi is carried on by young men and women who, with passion, engage in the music of their place, studying the old but also creating new compositions.